ExaDigiT/SimulationServer/README.md

 REST API that allows running and querying the results from the ExaDigit simulation and RAPS.

-## Loading RAPS submodule
+## Loading RAPS and Dashboard submodules
 This uses [RAPS](https://github.com/ExaDigiT/RAPS) to run the simulation, which is loaded as a submodule.
-Make sure to run
+The [Simulation Dashboard](https://github.com/ExaDigiT/SimulationDashboard) is also in a separate repo and loaded as a submodule.
+Make to load the submodules by running:
 ```
 git submodule update --init --recursive
 ```
-to load the submodule.

 ## Downloading FMU models
 The Frontier FMU models aren't currently publicly available.
 To run Frontier simulations with cooling enabled, use this